zacharyz/octopress/source/about/index.markdown

 <p>My weapons of choice are Ruby and Javascript using primarily Ruby on Rails and
 more recently Express and Node.js.</p>

-<p>Prior to life as a web developer I spent about 5 years working in the
+<p>Prior to life as a web developer I spent 5 years working in the
 game industry at <a href="http://en.wikipedia.org/wiki/GarageGames">GarageGames</a> who was successfully acquired by IAC.
 There I worked on a variety of games, engines and projects with a focus on advanced graphics, physics, artificial intelligence and particle systems.</p>

 <p>I moved to Portland in 2010 and have since fallen in love with local